 Sports are universal, and playing sports is a favorite activity and stress relief for many people around the world.
-It provides us with enjoyment and also freshens up our mind.
-However, playing sports is actually more than running, jumping, or kicking a ball on the field.
+It can provide us with enjoyment and may also freshen up our mind.
+However, playing sports is more than running, jumping, or kicking a ball on the field.
 Indulging in sports helps our body function smoothly and more efficiently.

-Sports involve the activity and coordination of each and every muscle in our body.
-This helps not only strengthens the body but also to connect and coordinate the neuromuscular connections between muscles to achieve full-body coordination.
-In addition to these physical benefits, the social interaction in sports combats depression, anxiety and is helpful in creating positive relationships, communities and long term mental health in participants.
+Sports can help not only strengthens the body but also to connect and coordinate the neuromuscular connections between muscles to achieve full-body coordination.
+In addition to these physical benefits, the social interaction in sports combats depression, anxiety and helps create positive relationships, communities, and long term mental health in participants.

 Health Benefits of Playing Sports

 Let’s have a look at the benefits of playing sports in detail.

 Research published in the American Journal of Epidemiology suggests that physical activity can help lower the risk of heart attacks.
 Playing sports may help with the stretching ability of the heart’s ventricles thereby allowing the heart to pump more blood with each beat.
 When the heart can pump more blood with each beat, your heart becomes more efficient and effective.

 Obesity is a big issue faced by millions of people across the world.
 Over 55% of the adults in the US are obese, which is indirectly paving a way for chronic conditions.
 The American College of Sports Medicine says that this issue can be dealt with by indulging in sports or similar physical activities.
 In addition to this hunger was found to be suppressed by exercise in a study done by the Journal of Sports Science and Medicine.
 This study found that a hormone that induces hunger, ghrelin, might be lowered in participants who exercised.